Signature: Egypt & Jordan's Ancient Wonders

 Hotels (12 nts), Nile River Cruise Vessel (3 nts), Desert Camp (1 nt).

-For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.
+To review the specific details of your starting property, please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.

 Our driver will be waiting for you with a National Geographic Signature Journeys sign.
 They will meet you inside the airport before immigration as they are all licensed airport representatives.
-If the National Geographic Signature Journeys is not there at first, please wait up to 30 minutes, and then proceed to take a taxi, or call our local staff at +962 (6) 4642034 (office hours) or +962 79 5535879 (24 hours) who will assist you in getting to the start hotel.

 EMERGENCY CONTACT NUMBERS